GM-Consult-Pty-Ltd/text_indexing/README.md

 ## Overview

-This library provides an interface and implementation classes that build and maintain an (inverted, positional, zoned) [index](#invertedpositionalzoneindex-interface) for a collection of documents or `corpus` (see [definitions](#definitions)).
+This library provides an interface and implementation classes that build and maintain an (inverted, positional, zoned) [index]https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndex-class.html) for a collection of documents or `corpus` (see [definitions](#definitions)).

 ![Index construction flowchart](https://github.com/GM-Consult-Pty-Ltd/text_indexing/raw/main/assets/images/indexing.png?raw=true?raw=true "Index construction overview")

-The [TextIndexer](#textindexer-interface) constructs three artifacts:
+The [indexer](https://pub.dev/documentation/text_indexing/latest/text_indexing/TextIndexer-class.html) constructs three inverted `index` artifacts:
 * the `dictionary` that holds the `vocabulary` of `terms` and the frequency of occurrence for each `term` in the `corpus`;
-* the `k-gram index` that maps `k-grams` to terms in the `dictionary`; and
+* the `k-gram index` that maps `k-grams` to `terms` in the `dictionary`; and
 * the `postings` index that holds a list of references to the `documents` for each `term` (the `postings list`).

-In this implementation, a `postings list` is a hashmap of the document id (`docId`) to maps that point to positions of the term in the document's `zones` (fields).
+In this implementation, a `postings list` is a hashmap of the document id (`docId`) to maps that point to positions of the `term` in the document's `zones` (fields).
 This allows query algorithms to score and rank search results based on the position(s) of a term in document fields, applying different weights to the zones.

 ![Index artifacts](https://github.com/GM-Consult-Pty-Ltd/text_indexing/raw/main/assets/images/index_artifacts.png?raw=true?raw=true "Components of inverted positional index")